Dino 206 GT and 246 GT: Dino 246 GT and GTS

 The 246 had a claimed top speed of 146 mi/h, although in July 1971 a road test by Britain's Motor magazine reported a top speed of 148 mi/h, which compared favourably with the 136 mi/h achieved by a recently tested (though by now replaced) Porsche 911S.
 With a 0 to 50 mph acceleration time of 5.5 seconds the Dino narrowly outperformed the Porsche again, although the Porsche was narrowly the winner on fuel economy.
 The manufacturer's recommended UK retail price of £5,485 was higher than the £5,211 asked for the Porsche.
 For comparison, the much larger, four-passenger Citroën SM high-performance luxury coupe sold for £4,700.

+A Dino 246 GTS won the Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash in 1975.

-In a famous incident, a Dino 246 GTS was discovered in Los Angeles dig out by children in 1978, buried in a yard.
-The car was later revealed to be the victim of an elaborate insurance fraud perpetrated by the owner.
+In one 1978 incident, a Dino 246 GTS was discovered buried in a yard by some Los Angeles children.
+The car was later found to be the subject of an elaborate insurance fraud perpetrated by the owner.

 The Dino's 2.4 L V6 was also used in the Fiat Dino 2400 and the Lancia Stratos rally car.

-There were some minor differences in trim for various markets, the most obvious being marker lights on US market Dinos.
+Minor trim differentiated various markets, including side marker lights required in the US market.
 Group 4-style flared wheelarches were optional, as were seats from the 365 GTB/4 Daytona, the pair often ordered in conjunction with wide, sand-cast Campagnolo alloy wheels.